 A celebration of seasons

-April is a celebration of spring and its delicious produce, from fresh peas and broad beans to artichokes, June is Midsummer and the time to make nocino (walnut liqueur) and celebrate the season around the bonfire.
+April and May is a celebration of spring and its delicious produce, from fresh peas and broad beans to artichokes, June is full of Midsummer traditions from nocino (walnut liqueur) to San Giovanni celebrations around the bonfire.
 July is for making granita and tomato sauce, or hunting in the shady woods for summer truffles.
-September is wine harvest season and October and November is our favourite season, the time for white truffles.
+October and November is the time for white truffles.
 In fact, November is when San Miniato celebrates its annual White Truffle Festival; the city comes alive with food stalls and the scent of white truffle in the air.

-We have designed this intimate workshop for a group of 8 people to run from morning to late afternoon, giving you free time in the evenings to explore, rest or sample one of the great restaurants in town.
-We are based in the heart of San Miniato, right next to the main piazza, everything is within a short walking distance and there are plenty of options for accommodation in town for a variety of budgets (see our suggestions here).
-You don’t need a car while in San Miniato unless you want to exploring further afield.
+We have designed this intimate workshop for an intimate group of maximum 8 curious and interested people.
+It will run from morning to late afternoon, giving you free time in the evenings to explore, rest or sample one of the great restaurants in town.
+We are based in the heart of San Miniato, next to the main piazza, everything is within walking distance and there are plenty of options for accommodation in town (see suggestions here).
+You won’t need a car in San Miniato unless you want to go exploring further afield.

 “What you have created is very special and unique and unlike any other workshop or experience I've ever participated in.
 San Miniato and your community are amazing, but I really think it's down to the warmth and generosity you bring to the experience.” — Dana